 Chlorine or bromine are reportedly not epa registered for use in floatation tanks.

 Hydrogen peroxide is not an epa–registered disinfectant or sanitizer in recreational water.
-Based on data summarized(355, 356) its use as a disinfectant at the levels typically recommended for floatation tanks (50-100 pm) is unlikely to be effective.
+Based on data summarized(355, 356) its use as a disinfectant at the concentrations typically recommended for floatation tanks (50-100 pm) is unlikely to be effective.
 However, some operators use hydrogen peroxide as a water conditioner, with no claims of Disinfection efficacy.
 This use is acceptable as long as its use is consistent with EPA label requirements.

 Ability to accurately test Chlorine/bromine residuals in the salt solution is in question, particularly at concentrations lower than 2.5 ppm(364);